0xTamil/awesome-low-level/README.md

 # Roadmap

-> A suggested learning path for beginners who want to understand low-level programming from the ground up.
-The roadmap starts with digital logic and computer fundamentals before moving into memory, C programming, projects, algorithms, and eventually specialized areas of systems programming.

 ## 1. Learn Circuits & Electronics

 ### What to do

-Start with the physical foundations of computing and gradually work toward understanding how a CPU is built.
-Learn how electricity and electronic circuits represent information, how binary values are manipulated using logic gates, how those gates are combined to perform calculations, and how circuits can store information and maintain state.
-Finally, learn how these building blocks come together to form a microprocessor and how a processor executes instructions.
+Begin with the basics of how computers work at the physical level.
+Learn about electronics, binary, and logic gates, then explore how circuits can perform calculations and store data.
+From there, understand how these simple components are combined to build a CPU and how a processor runs programs.

 #### 1. **Basic Electronics**
    - [Voltage, current, and resistance (Ohm's Law)](https://en.wikipedia.org/wiki/Ohm's_law)